-In the top picture is a Vermont graduated slate roof, with snow guard and copper gutter installation.
+In the above picture is a Vermont graduated slate roof, with snow guard and copper gutter installation.
 We were contacted by the owner of the largest construction company in Chicago.
 Even with all his industry clout, he did not know who to call for quality work on his weekend home in Wisconsin.

 The work here was to replace sections of copper half round, highback gutter, due to ice sliding down the roof in winter months that caused damage.
 The original installer had placed small, inadequate snow guards on the roof that did not do a good job.
 “They act as speed bumps” was what the customer stated.
 Once again we are called upon to fix a mess created by the previous roofing contractor.
 The second portion of work was to install the proper snow guards to prevent future damage.
 The picture shows the new, heavy duty snow guards we installed.
 There are two sets of guards due to the extreme slope of the roof.

 In the next picture is North Country Slate (unfading black), copper flashings and crestings.
 There are also new gutters, vents, finials and pockets.
 This job was a complete restoration due to baseball size hail strikes.
 The original slate roof and copper components had massive damage from the hail storm.